amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 ### Set Operations runtime

-From our Set implementation using a HashMap we can sum up the time complexity as follows (very similar to the HashMap):
+From our Set implementation using a HashMap, we can sum up the time complexity as follows (very similar to the HashMap):

 **Set Time Complexities**